Colon Cancer Survivor

 She is a member of the Washington Comprehensive Colon Cancer Task Force, Washington State Survivorship, and the End of Life and Palliative Care Committee.
 Anita is also a buddy for Colon Cancer Alliance and a speaker for medical students at the UW upon request.

 She has been recognized for her work by several organizations.
-She recieved the Laurel of Advocacy from the Prevent Cancer Foundation; a Leadership Award from Colon Cancer Alliance; Gilda’s Club Snapshot of Survival; and Seattle Rotary’s Self Above Service Award.
+She received the Laurel of Advocacy from the Prevent Cancer Foundation; a Leadership Award from Colon Cancer Alliance; Gilda’s Club Snapshot of Survival; and Seattle Rotary’s Self Above Service Award.

 Anita is also active with STARS (Support, Treatment, Awareness, Resources, and Screening), which has a Peer-to-Peer Living with Colorectal Cancer Support Group that meets the second Wednesday of the month at 7 p.m. at SCCA House .